Back To Top

 Recovery and treatment

 Recovery is a personal and often emotional journey, with progress, setbacks, and experiences that can sometimes seem scary.
 Professional treatment can improve the chances of success in overcoming addiction.
-No matter how severe your alcohol problem is, remember that resources are available and recovery is possible.
+No matter how severe your alcohol use disorder is, remember that resources are available and recovery is possible.